-- 3 Select the length of pull by lining up the notch on the right side of the trigger shoe with one of the three notches on the right side of the trigger plate (Figure 27, page 38).
+- 2 Loosen the center screw with the provided 2mm Allen wrench (Figure 27, page 38) so the trigger shoe slides easily on the trigger plate.
+Keep the screw threaded at least one thread into the trigger shoe so the screw is not lost. - 3 Select the length of pull by lining up the notch on the right side of the trigger shoe with one of the three notches on the right side of the trigger plate (Figure 28).
 Make sure you line up the notches so you do not mar the trigger plate.
 When the notches are properly aligned the screw on the trigger shoe will seat in one of three recesses on the bottom of the trigger plate. - 4 Use a 2mm Allen wrench to tighten the screw on the trigger.
 Be certain the trigger shoe is secure before firing, and periodically check the shoe for any looseness as part of your cleaning and general maintenance procedures.